-- Be alert to signs that the tree is ready to fall: cracking sounds, widening of the felling cut, or movement in the upper branches. - As tree starts to fall, stop saw, put it down, and get away quickly on your planned retreat path. - planned retreat path.
+Be alert to signs that the tree is ready to fall: cracking sounds, widening of the felling cut, or movement in the upper branches.

+As tree starts to fall, stop saw, put it down, and get away quickly on your planned retreat path.